-Line magics, if they return a value, can be assigned to a variable using the syntax l = %x ls (which in this particular case returns the result of ls as a python list).
+Line magics, if they return a value, can be assigned to a variable using the syntax 1 = % x 1 s (which in this particular case returns the result of 1s as a python list).
 See below for more information.

 Type %magic for more information, including a list of all available magic functions at any time and their docstrings.
 You can also type %magic\function\name? (see below for information on the '?' system) to get information about any particular magic function you are interested in.